ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_entire_designs.md

 ## To auto-digitize entire designs...

-1Load and preset the artwork as necessary.
+1. Load and preset the artwork as necessary.

 ![automatic00044.png](assets/automatic00044.png)

-2Select the image and click Smart Design.
+2. Select the image and click Smart Design.

 If the image requires preprocessing, the software displays the Prepare Bitmap Colors dialog.
 [See Preparing images for auto-digitizing for details.](../bitmaps/Preparing_images_for_auto-digitizing)